 Management of material topics

-2022 Materiality analysis outcome and justification
+The 2023 materiality analysis outcome and justification

 Of the topics significant for stakeholders and prospects of Komerční banka, the following five were ranked as the most material:

 The category addresses management of risks related to collection, retention, and use of sensitive, confidential, and/or proprietary client or user data.
 It includes social issues that may arise from incidents such as data breaches in which personally identifiable information (PII) and other user or customer data may be exposed.
 It addresses a company’s strategy, policies, and practices related to IT infrastructure, staff training, record keeping, cooperation with law enforcement, and other mechanisms used to ensure security of customer or user data.
 Trust and credibility are the foundations of banking.
 Banks are guardians of valuable data on their clients, other business partners, and their own operations.
 Weakened trust in the ability of a financial institution to keep its data safe can have profound implications for reputation and competitiveness of such a bank or financial group.

 2) Management of the Legal & Regulatory Environment